leowuniv/data_viz-ml-thyroid_disease/README.md

     over-analyzed already and you won’t be able to match what’s out there within the framework of this group project.

+    ### Extended Rubric:

+    - Analyze a large, messy, interesting, and most importantly real-world data set.
+    - Data set should have had a least 1000 observations and between 15-20 variables to give you all the flexibility to fully explore relationships among these variables and likely try to determine whether there are potential explanatory variables that may play a role in the changes/relationships to a response variable.
+    - (Dataset has been Verified IN PERSON after lecture) o Each group member should be trying to produce roughly 3 tests/relationships/analyses o Create at least one high quality statistical visualization and at least one confidence interval / hypothesis test / linear model, but you may lean into doing them for each analysis o Make sure that your coding goes way beyond what you learned in your STATS 10 labs - this is a project for a programming class and you will have to show a lot of code. o In addition to your report you will also have to submit a Data Fest style three-slide presentation, including a title slide with your group name and members, and two slides containing your actual results. --> [ON BruinLearn FILES SUBMITTED]

 ----------------

 <img width="640" height="640" alt="image" src="https://github.com/user-attachments/assets/2c5d5393-e9b2-493c-90b6-29593057dfb4" />